skip to content

 Biography

-Alice is a first-year PhD student, funded by the AHRC, in collaboration with the National Crime Agency, and facilitated by the Open-Oxford-Cambridge Doctoral Training Partnership.
-Her project aims to look at voice distinctiveness and voice quality.
-Alice is supervised by Dr Kirsty McDougall, for whom she is also working as a Research Assistant on a project looking at speech disfluencies in Aboriginal Australian English.
+I am a second-year PhD student, funded by the AHRC, in collaboration with the National Crime Agency, and facilitated by the Open-Oxford-Cambridge Doctoral Training Partnership.
+My project aims to look at the relationship between voice similarity and voice quality.
+I'm supervised by Dr Kirsty McDougall, for whom I also work as a Research Assistant on a project looking at speech disfluencies in Aboriginal Australian English.

 Research